Park Güell: Description

+Origins as a residential development

-The park was originally part of a failed housing development by Count Eusebi Güell, inspired by the English garden city movement.
+Count Eusebi Güell had originally planned to establish a high-end residential development for the bourgeoisie, inspired by the English garden city movement.
 The name "Park" reflects this English influence.
 The location, a rocky hill called Muntanya Pelada (Bare Mountain), contained a large house known as Larrard House.
 Bordering the upscale La Salut neighborhood, Güell sought to market the area for its clean air and views.
 The plan included sixty triangular plots for luxury homes.
-Güell moved into Larrard House in 1906 to promote the project, but only two homes were ever built—neither by Gaudí.
+Güell moved into Larrard House in 1906 to promote the project, but only two homes were built (neither by Gaudí) as the sparsely developed area was found to be too far from the city centre.

 One house, built as a show home in 1904, remained unsold.
 Güell persuaded Gaudí to purchase it with his savings.
 Gaudí moved in with his father and niece in 1906.
 The house, designed by Francesc Berenguer i Mestres, became the Gaudí House Museum in 1963 and was declared a national monument in 1969.